simplemvc/skeleton/README.md

 ```

 The `execute()` function accepts two parameters, the `$request` and the optional `$response`.
-These are [PSR-7](https://www.php-fig.org/psr/psr-7/) HTTP request and response.
+These are [PSR-7](https://www.php-fig.org/psr/psr-7/) HTTP request and response objects.
-The request is mandatory to execute a controller.
-The response is typically used when you need to
+The response is typically used when you need to execute a pipeline of multiple controllers, where
-execute a pipeline of multiple controllers, where you may want to pass the response from one controller
+you may want to pass the response from one controller to another.
-to another.

-The return of the `execute()` function can be null (?) or a PSR-7 Response.
+The return of the `execute()` function is a PSR-7 Response.
 For instance, the `Home` controller reported in the skeleton application is as follows:

 ```php